-ITEM# DESCRIPTION OF INFORMATION RECEIVED BY ETS NAME/TITLE COMPANY ADDITIONAL RELEVANT INFORMATION DATE RECEIVED BY ETS FOLLOW-UP BY ETS Informa Information Received After August 23, 2016 Deadline: 10 E-mail with subject line "Emailing: img131.pdf" and an attachment file titled "img131.pdf" (3 pages).
+ADDITIONAL DATE RECEIVED DESCRIPTION OF INFORMATION RECEIVED BY ETS NAME/TITLE COMPANY RELEVANT INFORMATION BY ETS FOLLOW-UP BY ETS 10 E-mail with subject line "Emailing: img131.pdf" and an attachment file titled "img131.pdf" (3 pages).
 The attachment file contains an undated letter addressed to Wayne Barcikowski of SCAQMD.
 The letter concerns were regarding the amount of burners that needed to be changed by July 2012.
 The Stakeholder also suggested rule amendments for the "added categories that work for the different applications" and for burners that are on the market and have been achieved in practice for a minimum of one year.
 The final page of the Stakeholder letter recommends "getting with burner manufacturers to see if the below are correct categories that they can make burners for and to what type of burner will meet the PPM requirements.
 When can they meet the PPM requirements and then implement them into the rule."
-CEO Industrial Process Equipment, Inc. 09/02/16 ETS response in Section IX.A of ETS Independent Technical Review Document 11 E-mail with subject line "Emailing: 25760-1- System Layout PDF.pdf" and an attachment file titled "25760-1- System Layout PDF.pdf" (1 page).
+Jim Waggoner, CEO Industrial Process Equipment, Inc. ETS response in Section IX.A of ETS Independent Technical Review Document 11 E-mail with subject line "Emailing: 25760-1- System Layout PDF.pdf" and an attachment file titled "25760-1- System Layout PDF.pdf" (1 page).
 The attachment file contains a CAD layout drawing dated 11/11/15 of a Conveyorized Powder Coat System with the following: a Spray Power Washer in the front that goes to a Dry Off Oven, then cools down to Two Powder Booths, and then to the Cure Oven, and then to the Unload Area.
-Industrial Process Equipment, Inc. Attachment file "25760-1- System Layout PDF.pdf" was excluded from the ETS report since it contained client-specific details for a system located in Texas 09/02/16 ETS response in Section IX.B of ETS Independent Technical Review Document 12 E-mail with subject line "1147 Documents submitted to staff in 2008" and attachment file titled "2008 Letter to staff re 1147.pdf" (28 pages).
+Industrial Process Equipment, Inc. Attachment file "25760-1- System Layout PDF.pdf" was excluded from the ETS report since it contained client-specific details for a system located in Texas ETS response in Section IX.B of ETS Independent Technical Review Document 12 E-mail with subject line "1147 Documents submitted to staff in 2008" and attachment file titled "2008 Letter to staff re 1147.pdf" (28 pages).
 The attachment file contains an undated document from Anthony Endres of Energy Services Corporation addressed to Wayne Barcikowski.
 The letter discusses the applicability of the 60 ppm NOx emission limit to different types of metal melting and heat treating furnaces.
 The commenter proposes each type of furnace should have a different NOx emission limit.
-The letter also contains a general discussion of BACT for new metal melting and heat treating furnaces that proposes that each type of furnace should have its own BACT limit.
+The letter also contains a general discussion of BACT for new metal melting and heat treating furnaces that each type of furnace should have its own BACT limit.
 Finally, the Stakeholder recommends the use of a pounds per hour basis for determining compliance based on the pounds per hour emitted at 100% for a given burner or classification of equipment.
-Anthony Endres, President Furnace Dynamics, Inc. (Energy Services Corporation) 09/20/16 ETS response in Section IX.C of ETS Independent Technical Review Document
+Anthony Endres, President Furnace Dynamics, Inc. (Energy Services Corporation) ETS response in Section IX.C of ETS Independent Technical Review Document